Enprogames/MusicPlayer/README.md

 4. Now that you're in the virtual environment, install the requirements:
 `pip install -r requirements.txt`

+## Usage
+Navigate to root of project, then run `python.exe src/main.py` to run the program.

 ## Problem
 There doesn't seem to be a decent python sound library.
 This project mostly uses pygame's mixer module, which allows for many useful functions when working with sound.
 Unfortunately, it